Chuo-ku Tourism Association Official Blog

 IMG_2034.JPG

-If you go further along Shin-ohashi-dori St., there will be an explanation version of "Map Gosho Ruins" on the left walking path (near 2-12 Nihonbashi Kayabacho).
+As you go further on Shin-ohashi-dori St., you will also find an explanation version of "Map Goyosho Ruins" on the left walking path (near 2-12 Nihonbashi Kayabacho).

-The "Map Gosho" was located in the residence of Tadataka Ino (1745-1818), who is known for producing the first full map of Japan based on actual measurements.
+The "Map Goyosho" was located in the residence of Tadataka Ino (1745-1818), known for producing the first full map of Japan based on actual measurements.

-Tadataka Ino has been surveying all over Japan since 1800 (1800), surveying the coasts of Japan for the next 17 years, and the total distance has reached about 40,000 km. .
+Tadataka Ino began surveying all over Japan in 1800 (1800), surveying the coasts of Japan for the next 17 years, and it is said that the total distance was about 40,000 km.

-In 1814 (1814), Tadayoshi returned from surveying in the Kyushu region and moved to the current location, which was called Hatchobori Kamejima-cho.
-The site of this mansion was about 150 tsubo, but it was used not only as a place of residence for loyalty, but also as a map use place for creating survey maps.
+In 1814 (1814), Tadataka returned from surveying in the Kyushu region and moved to the vicinity of the current location, which was called Hatchobori Kamejima-cho.
+The site of this mansion was about 150 tsubo, but it was used not only as a place of residence for loyalty but also as a map gosho for creating survey maps.

-Tadataka died at his home in Kamejima-cho in 1818 (1818) before the map was completed, but Tadataka's home was used as a map palace, and in 1821 (1821) "Dainihonenkaiyozenzu" was completed by the help of the subordinates of the astronomy.
+Tadataka died in his home in Kamejima-cho in 1818 (1818) before the map was completed, but Tadataka's home was still used as a map gosho, and in 1821 (1821) The "Dainihonenkai Yochizenzu" was completed by the hands of the masters.

 IMG_2035.JPG